-The SolarAssist platform was made possible by the Nova Scotia Department of Energy and Mines and Clean Foundation, with help from Solar Nova Scotia, R&G Strategic and the Halifax Regional Municipality.
+The SolarAssist platform was made possible by the Nova Scotia Department of Natural Resources and Renewables and Clean Foundation, with help from Solar Nova Scotia, R&G Strategic and the Halifax Regional Municipality.

 The SolarAssist platform uses Google Maps to find and display any location you choose with satellite imagery.
 The platform does not make any assumptions about whether or not this is your home, or location.
 If you really wanted to, you could search for a random open field and say it has a peaked roof!
 Google Maps is a maps visualization service provided by Google which incorporates location content of this kind.

 Our SolarAssist calculator is built with the assumption that your installation will use the standard or average-sized solar panels you might see on a roof in Nova Scotia (these are approximately 1.6 metres by 1 metre, and an average weight of 18 to 22 kilograms or 40 to 50 pounds).
 These standard, individually-sized solar panels can produce roughly 250 Watts to 300 Watts in optimal sunlight.